nizos/ceo-bowling-csharp/README.md

-# TDD Starter for C#
+# CEO Bowling in C#

-This project provides a simple starter for TDD and uses the [NUnit Framework](https://nunit.org/) for testing.
-More information on how to use NUnit with C# can be found [here](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-nunit).
+This is a C# implementation of the TDD kata [Raniz85/ceo-bowling-kata](https://github.com/Raniz85/ceo-bowling-kata).

 ## Requirements